Quick Answer

 Use the SOW as an operational readiness gate, not a scope summary.
 Before you start, confirm in writing that scope is estimable, milestone acceptance has a named owner, invoice timing is tied to a defined trigger, and the client has identified who can approve milestones.
 If that approver is unclear, stop before kickoff.
 Keep a checklist or spreadsheet of anticipated one-time expenses required before significant revenue so setup costs do not quietly erode margin.

-Keep Governing Law and Arbitration in the contract, but treat both as jurisdiction-check items.
-Use a placeholder like "Add current enforceability requirement after verification for [jurisdiction]," then validate locally before signature.
+Keep Governing Law and Arbitration in the contract, but treat both as jurisdiction-check items that need local review before signature.
 If payment is missed, run the same protocol every time: pause delivery, issue written notice, reconcile outstanding approvals and invoices, then resume only after those conditions are met.
 We covered this in detail in A Guide to Value Pricing for Accounting and Bookkeeping Services.

 When work is cross-border or compliance-heavy, your fixed fee is an operating-risk plan, not just a build estimate.
 Before you quote, confirm who owns each dependency that can block launch or payout, because code can be done while approvals are still stuck.